Liam Jones: Early life

 Growing up in Tasmania, Liam played his junior football with North Hobart Football Club before being selected to represent Tasmania's U18s.
 An Indigenous Australian, Jones's father Bob Jones was also a professional footballer, playing with St Kilda.
 Jones attended Scotch College, Melbourne as part of the school's indigenous program.
+From years 7-10 he attended Dominic College in Hobart.

 AFL career

 Western Bulldogs (2008–2014)

 At the 2008 National Draft, Liam was drafted with pick #32 by the Western Bulldogs.
 He spent the 2009 season in the reserves as he was only 17.
 He made his debut against North Melbourne in round 18 of the 2010 season, and averaged 9.4 disposals from 5 games in his debut season.

 In round 24, 2011, he was nominated for the AFL Rising Star award.
 He was nominated after playing in his team's win against Fremantle where he scored 2 goals.
 He also got 9 disposals and 4 marks.

 Jones showed promise and recorded good stats but remained on the fringes of a falling Western Bulldogs side.
-His stat averages were increasing but he still found himself being picked in less games.
+His stat averages were increasing but he still found himself being picked in fewer games.